bigdale123/couchtube/README.md

 ## Usage

+CouchTube loops through a channel's videos and only shows the section of the video marked by `sectionStart` and `sectionEnd`.
+The scheduler aims to distribute these videos throughout the day, so two different users should see the same video for a given channel.

 ### Custom JSON Format for Channel and Video Lists

 You can create custom JSON files to specify channels and video lists.